lakejs/lake-docs/reference/index.md

 ## placeholder

-The text displayed in the editor when the editor has no content.
+Defines the placeholder text displayed when the editor is empty.

 * Type: `string`